28d33/Marvel-Level2-Report/README.md

 ---

-# Types of Cloud Computing
+# Task 8:Types of Cloud Computing

 ## Introduction
 Cloud computing refers to the delivery of computing services such as servers, storage, databases, networking, software, analytics, artificial intelligence, and intelligence over the internet (the cloud).
 It enables users to access IT resources on demand without the need for direct active management of physical infrastructure.
 Cloud computing supports modern technologies such as big data, Internet of Things (IoT), artificial intelligence (AI), machine learning (ML), and DevOps.